Rules and Guidelines for IAU Scientific Meetings

 Currently participants in the GA are supported by their own resources or via IAU grants for Symposia, Focus and Division Meetings.

-IAU GA meetings travel grants are intended to cover in part expenses associated with the participant's attendance during the respective entire meeting, including support for child care if needed.
-It is expected that the grantees will also attend other GA meetings.
-Requests for financial support are submitted by the individual IAU member using the specific GA IAU Grant Application Form prepared by the GA SOC.
+IAU GA meetings travel grants are intended to cover in part expenses associated with the participant's attendance during their selected meeting, including support for child care if needed.
+It is expected that the grantees will also attend other meetings during the GA.
+Requests for financial support are submitted by an individual IAU member using the specific GA IAU Grant Application Form prepared by the GA SOC.
 Full completion of the Application Form is mandatory, including submission of an Abstract, if relevant.

 The deadline for the application is around 1st of March of the year of the GA.